 - 1. Create an AWS virtual network. - 2.
 Review the EC2 compute instances.
-This can be a bare metal server or VMs in AWS. - 3.
-If the instance type does not already match the Astra minimum resource requirements for master and worker nodes, change the instance type in AWS to meet the Astra requirements.
+This can be a bare metal server or VMs in AWS. - If the instance type does not already match the Astra minimum resource requirements for master and worker nodes, change the instance type in AWS to meet the Astra requirements.
 Refer to Astra Control Center requirements. - 4.
 Create at least one AWS S3 bucket to store your backups. - 5.
-(Optional) If you cannot access the NetApp image registry, do the following: - a.
-Create an AWS Elastic Container Registry (ECR) to host all the Astra Control Center images.
+Create an AWS Elastic Container Registry (ECR) to host all the ACC images.